The DSA funds several clubs for the benefit of the student body and the Swift Hall community. There are three types of clubs:

 Grad student life means having plenty of options to learn a lot about something you already know a little about, but almost no options to learn a little about something you know nothing about.
 That’s why we have UChicago 101s.
 101s are casual, no-prior-knowledge-required presentations on topics that are at least loosely related to the academic study of religion.
 We all gather in Disciple Divinity House’s beautiful common room, take off our shoes, and sit in a circle enjoying thematically appropriate snacks and drinks while we listen and ask our beginner-level questions.

 Leader: Miriam Attia

 The Ethics Club provides a forum for intellectual and social exchange for students and faculty interested in the study of religious ethics, ethics broadly construed, or disciplines that have moral or religious concerns.
-We hosts pub nights, receptions, study sessions, and other events.
-The Ethics Club frequently co-sponsers events with the Theology and Religious Ethics Workshop.
+We host pub nights, receptions, study sessions, and other events.
+The Ethics Club frequently co-sponsors events with the Theology and Religious Ethics Workshop.
 If you would like more information or wish to subscribe to the email listserv, please contact us via email.

 Philosophy of Religions Club

 The Philosophy of Religions Club provides a forum where both faculty and students can present current work and receive feedback.
 Past speakers have included professors Arnold Davidson, Chris Gamwell, and Françoise Meltzer.
 The PR Club also sponsors weekly meetings for presentation, dialogue, and discussion.
 For more information, contact us via email.

 Religion and the Human Sciences Club